hdShang/arxiv-daily/docs/cs-CL/2025-05-09/papers/250505714v1-topicvd-a-topic-based-dataset-of-video-guided-multimodal-machine-tra.md

 ---
 layout: default
-title: TopicVD: A Topic-Based Dataset of Video-Guided Multimodal Machine Translation for Documentaries
+title: "TopicVD: A Topic-Based Dataset of Video-Guided Multimodal Machine Translation for Documentaries"
 ---

 # TopicVD: A Topic-Based Dataset of Video-Guided Multimodal Machine Translation for Documentaries